workshopdemos/doggos-gse/README_ENDEVOR.md

 5. Use CTRL+S (or COMMAND+S) to save the change
 6. Expand the CUST0xy.PUBLIC.JCL data set and right click on the NDRUNDOG
-7. Select “Submit JCL” menu item
+7. Select “Submit Job” menu item
 8. Click on the JOB number in the pop up message in the right bottom corner to see the JOB output
-9. Expand the “NDRUNDOG(JOBxxxxx)” and click on the RUNPGM:OUTREP item to browse the program output
+9. Expand the “NDRUNDOG(JOBxxxxx)” and click on the RUN:OUTREP item to browse the program output

 The new dog breed “HUSKY” is listed and the counter reports 99 adopted HUSKY dogs. 🎉